top of page

 There are many forms of Yoga, and Yoga can mean something different to everyone, but most importantly Yoga is for everyone.
 Traditionally Yoga was used as a way of life, to open the mind, and to detoxify.
 Today it is more a physical practice, most people practicing a program of physical postures designed to purify the body and provide the physical strength.

-During our practice we will explore an Vinyasa flow.
+During our practice we will explore Ashtanga & Vinyasa.

 Asana (the posture) Pranayama (the breath) & Meditation.